Stephen Pitts SJ

 Abstract

-Marketing cooperatives offer their members a guaranteed minimum price and other services.
+With the rise of market-led development, marketing cooperatives have emerged that offer smallholder producers a guaranteed minimum price for their cash crops.
 Their existence is threatened when members side-sell a part of their harvest to outside buyers.
-We conduct a lab-in-the-field experiment with indigenous coffee producers in southern Mexico to examine the effect of four factors in the marketing decision: extra income, the presence of microcredit and/or technical assistance, average outside buyer price, and harvest quantity.
-Our results show that participants allocate on average 83% of their harvest to the certain-price buyer.
+We conduct a lab-in-the-field experiment with indigenous coffee producers in southern Mexico to examine the effect of four factors in the marketing decision: additional income, the presence of microcredit and/or technical assistance, average outside buyer price, and harvest quantity.
+Our results show that participants allocate on average 82% of their harvest to the certain-price buyer.
 Changes in harvest quantity and outside-buyer price have minimal effects.
 The offer of complementary services has a null effect.
-Moreover, 25% of the participants always allocate their entire harvest to the certain-price buyer.
-Extra income increases this probability by 9.6%.
+Moreover, 21% of the participants always allocate their entire harvest to the certain-price buyer.
+Extra income increases this probability by 11%.
 Subgroup analysis reveals that this effect is limited to existing cooperative members.

 Sweet and Timely Insurance: The Role of Honey in Reducing Coffee Producer Food Insecurity Exposure in Mexico